by Gary Meyer

 Characterized by highly structured, geometric compositions with smooth surfaces, linear qualities, and lucid forms, Precisionism—a style that emerged in America in the teens and flourished during the 1920s and 1930s—reconciled realism with abstraction, and wed European art movements, such as Purism, Cubism, and Futurism, to American subject matter to create a streamlined, “machined” aesthetic with themes ranging from the urban and industrial to the pastoral.
 This has a direct connection to the Silent Film Festival program Silent Avant-Garde.

 The SF International Airport has a variety of changing exhibits.
-Two currently of interest are The Automatic Age: Coin-Operated Machines (International Terminal, pre-security through August 5)and On The Radio (post security in Terminal 3 through September 30).
+Two currently of interest are The Automatic Age: Coin-Operated Machines (International Terminal, pre-security through September 30, 2018) and On The Radio (post security in Terminal 3 through November 4).

 SFO has the only “accredited” Airport Museum in the United States.
 Of the twenty-five gallery sites, only nine are located beyond security checkpoints.